-Your child's doctor may also prescribe the following medications:
+Your child's health care provider may also prescribe the following medications:

 Nonsedating antihistamines.
-These work similar to antihistamines, but without the side effect of making your child drowsy.
+These are also antihistamines, but without the side effect of making your child drowsy.
 These might include cetirizine (Zyrtec) or loratadine (Claritin).

-If your child is having difficulty breathing, your child's doctor might use an injection of epinephrine to help decrease the swelling and the itching.
-Your child's doctor may instruct you on the use of an emergency kit that contains epinephrine to have near your child in case of future episodes.
-Discuss this with your child's doctor.
+If your child is having difficulty breathing, your child's health care provider might use an injection of epinephrine to help decrease the swelling and the itching.
+Your child's provider may instruct you on the use of an emergency kit that contains epinephrine to have near your child in case of future episodes.
+Discuss this with your child's provider.

 2500 South Woodworth Loop